 When people dream of Peru, Machu Picchu usually steals the spotlight.
-But tucked away in the southern Andes is a destination so dramatic, so full of life, and so rich in culture, that it deserves a starring role on your itinerary: Colca Canyon.
+But tucked away in the southern Andes is a destination so dramatic, so full of life, and so rich in culture, that it deserves a starring role on your Peru itinerary: Colca Canyon.

 Twice as deep as the Grand Canyon, home to giant Andean condors, and dotted with charming villages that feel untouched by time – Colca Canyon is not just a side trip from Arequipa.
 It’s a full-on, mind-blowing adventure that’s well worth it if you have extra time on your Peru trip.
 Here’s why it should earn a prime spot on your Peru bucket list.